Eugene Wason: Other political and public offices

 In July 1902, Wason was appointed to be a member of the important Select committee on National Expenditure.
 Other members appointed at that time included Winston Churchill, Bonar Law and Austen Chamberlain.

 In 1907, Wason was created a Privy Councillor after which he was able to be termed The Right Honourable and was eligible to receive sensitive government information on highly confidential terms.

 In June 1915 he was appointed by the then Secretary for Scotland Thomas McKinnon Wood as Chairman of a Committee on Food Production in Scotland (under the auspices of the Board of Agriculture for Scotland) to make recommendations about maintaining and increasing food production on the assumption the war would last beyond the harvest of 1916.
 He also served as a member of the Committee on the Scottish National War Memorial.
 In 1917 he was made a Deputy Lieutenant for the County of Ayrshire and was for some years a Justice of the Peace in Ayrshire.

 Travel

 Wason enjoyed foreign travel throughout his life and twice went round the world; in 1886–87 by India, China, Japan, San Francisco, and America, and in 1896–97 by Australia, New Zealand, Fiji, Hawaii, Vancouver, and Canada.
 His overseas vacationing landed him in serious difficulty at the outbreak of the First World War.
-In the summer of 1914, Wason was on holiday in the Spa resort of Marienbad (now called Marianske Lazne) in what was then the Austro-Hungarian Imperial province of Bohemia (now the Czech Republic).
+In the summer of 1914, Wason was on holiday in the Spa resort of Marienbad (now called Mariánské Lázně) in what was then the Austro-Hungarian Imperial province of Bohemia (now the Czech Republic).
 He was detained there as an enemy alien until September when he was allowed to travel to neutral Switzerland along with 200 other British subjects who had been taking the waters there and at the other nearby Spa town of Karlsbad (now called Karlovy Vary).
 He arrived in Geneva on 4 September and from there returned to England.